 Make a mud pie with your children using nothing but mud and some nature items.
-Making a mud pie is a fun sensory activity for children (and parents!) and you will need nothing more than some water and a stick, but we can easily make it more exciting by adding flowers, shells, grass, sticks, leaves or small pebbles – whatever you have handy.
+Making a mud pie is a fun sensory activity for children (and parents!) and you will need nothing more than some water and a stick, but you can also make it more exciting by adding flowers, shells, grass, sticks, leaves or small pebbles – whatever you have handy.

 2) Jump in muddy puddles

 This is our favourite messy activity and a great messy play idea!
-Pick the biggest one you can find in your garden and encourage your little ones to do some splashing.
+Pick the biggest one you can find and encourage your little ones to do some splashing.